lafftale1999/esp32_temperature_device/README.md

 Using the device manager - locate which COM port your ESP32 is connected to and use this to flash your device.
 In this example I use COM3. `idf.py -p COM3 flash monitor`

 You will now be able to the see the logging messages on your screen.

+## Future features
+Communication with MQTT broker to publish temperature readings.

 ## About the author
 My name is Carl.
 I am currently studying IoT and Embedded Development.
 I develop projects on my free time to apply and enrichen the things I learn at school.